xan105/Achievement-Watcher/README.md

 Recommended gntp client is Growl for Windows (despite it being discontinued) [Mirror download link](https://github.com/xan105/Achievement-Watcher/releases/download/1.2.3/Growl.7z)

 Since Windows 7 doesn't have toast notification you can use Growl for Windows to get toast like notification.<br />
-Game must be set to Window borderless for the notification to be rendered on top of it.

 To customize the look of the toast please kindly see your gntp client's options.<br />
 If you are looking for the Achievement Watcher notification sounds there are in `%windir%\Media` (Achievement___.wav)

-### Notification miscellaneous

-If you have enabled the *souvenir* option a screenshot will be taken<br />
-and saved in your pictures folder `"Pictures\[Game Name]\[Game Name] - [Achievement Name].png"`<br />

-The process `watchdog.exe` is the one doing all the work so make sure it is running.

-Not all games are supported, please see the compatibility chart below.

 Compatibility :
 ================